 Release Date: TBA

-Inspired by the #BlackLivesMatter movement, “The Hate U Give,” based on Angie Thomas’s #1 New York Times Best Seller, is bound to elevate the conversation about equality and gun violence once it starts playing in theaters.
-The story looks at the life of Starr Carter, a sixteen-year-old girl who travels between the worlds of her poor neighborhood and her fancy suburban prep school.
+Inspired by the #BlackLivesMatter movement, “The Hate U Give,” based on Angie Thomas’s No. 1 New York Times Best Seller, is bound to elevate the conversation about equality and gun violence once it starts playing in theaters.
+The story looks at the life of Starr Carter, a 16-year-old girl who travels between the worlds of her poor neighborhood and her fancy suburban prep school.
 Starr is used to her two worlds being separate, and doesn’t particularly want them to collide.
 But when she witnesses her friend, Khalil, get shot by a police officer and his death becomes a national headline, she has to endure the media and her prep school friends saying Khalil was a thug and deserved what happened to him, even though she knows he was unarmed the night of the shooting.

 Compared to what the protagonists go through in “Simon vs.” and “To All the Boys,” Starr’s problems are rooted in a much larger issue, one that tends to villainize the people in her community and prevent their side of the story from being heard.
 She has to be fierce and unapologetic in order to get others to understand Khalil’s shooting was unjust, even if it paints a target on her back.
 And with actress and intersectional feminist, Amandla Stenberg, stepping into Starr’s shoes, movie-goers will get to see Angie Thomas’s heroine not hold anything back as she defends her friend’s good name.